Teaching Salaries in Japan: How Much You Can Make as an ESL Teacher?

-Unlike housing, bonuses are as synonymous with ESL teaching as lesson plans and at the very least teachers in Japan can expect an end-of-contract bonus (usually equivalent to one month’s salary).
+Unlike housing, bonuses are synonymous with ESL teaching.
+At the very least, teachers in Japan can expect an end-of-contract bonus (usually equivalent to one month’s salary).
 Some teachers are also eligible for additional bonuses related to performance, retention, and recruitment that can really enhance their monthly teaching salaries.

-Getting to and from Japan is not cheap and teachers can breath easier knowing that most schools will reimburse their airfare.
+Getting to and from Japan is not cheap.
+That said, prospective teachers can breathe easier knowing that most schools will reimburse their airfare.
 While some will take it on to your first paycheck, others will make you complete your contract before paying out (to reduce the risk of being used as a free ticket to Japan).

 Japan is unique in that some eikaiwa jobs require teachers to travel to other language centers and even companies in order to give lessons.
 If you are hired for this type of job, expect the company to compensate you for travel expenses.
-If they are unwilling to, my suggestion is to consider another employer as the costs of traversing the city can easily eat into your salary (and sanity).
+If they are unwilling to offset your travel expenses, you might be wise to consider another employer as the costs of traversing the city can easily eat into your salary (and sanity).

 Cost of Living in Japan